Ma-Ko-dev/100DaysOfCode/README.md

 - [Day 82](https://github.com/Ma-Ko-dev/MaCron) - Today i worked on the GUI.
 I decided to test out QT for the first time since tkinter was a real pain to work with. ✔
 - [Day 83](https://github.com/Ma-Ko-dev/MaCron) - The GUI Design for my Projects Mainwindow is done so far.
 Tomorrow begins the actual work on the Features. ✔
 - [Day 84](https://github.com/Ma-Ko-dev/MaCron) - I finished the first Prototype today.
 It works, at least locally, and so far i am more than satisfied.
 Next: GUI improvements and additions ✔
+- [DAy 85](https://github.com/Ma-Ko-dev/MaCron) - Reworked the way how the GUI files are handled and started to work on dynamically added elements to the GUI.
+Which is hard :D ✔